-ASSOCIATE DEGREE is a two-year degree from an accredited college.
+ASSOCIATE DEGREE is a a planned degree program of approximately 60 credit hours conferred by an accredited college.

-AUDIT generally means students pay regular fees for a class, but need not complete assignments or take examinations.
+AUDIT generally means students pay regular tuition fees for a class, but need not complete assignments or take examinations.
 Arrangements to audit an MCC course must be made prior to registration.
 The option to switch to audit status is not available after the end of the drop/add period.

-BACHELOR'S DEGREE is a four-year degree from an accredited college or university that is awarded upon successful completion of a prescribed major course of study.
+BACHELOR'S DEGREE is a degree from an accredited college or university that is awarded upon successful completion of a prescribed major course of study of approximately 124 credit hours.